Subscribe!

 Burnt Ends Bloody Mary

 Nothing screams Kansas City more than a spicy Bloody Mary garnished with authentic Burnt Ends straight from KC’s award winning BBQ company, Meat Mitch.
-Making this a true Kansas City spirit by adding the local favorite Toms Town Distillery Vodkanbsp;
+Making this a true Kansas City spirit by adding the local favorite Toms Town Distillery Vodka

 Combine the following ingredients in a cocktail shaker with ice and shake for 10 seconds:

-• 2 oznbsp; Toms Town vodka
+• 2 oz Toms Town vodka

 • 1/4 oz Worcestershire sauce